std::any and Type Erasure

 return holder->value;

-The standard library's std::any is much more complex than this implementation: it has SBO optimization to avoid heap allocation for small objects, move semantics optimizations, and more flexible construction methods like emplace.
+The standard library's std::any is much more complex than this implementation: it has SBO optimization to avoid heap allocation for small objects, move semantics optimizations, and more flexible construction methods like in_place_type.
 But the core idea is exactly the same.

 Step 8 — When Not to Use any

-Although any is flexible, most of the time it is not the best choice.
-Here are a few scenarios where you "should not use any":
+Although std::any is flexible, most of the time it is not the best choice.
+Here are a few scenarios where you "should not use std::any":

-You only need to express "has a value or does not": Use optional<T> instead of any. optional is lighter and has clearer semantics.
+You only need to express "has a value or does not have a value": Use std::optional instead of std::any. std::optional is lighter and has clearer semantics.

-It can be solved with templates: If your function needs to accept parameters of different types, but does not need to store "values of different types" at runtime, templates are usually the better choice.
+It can be solved with templates: If your function needs to accept parameters of different types, but doesn't need to store "values of different types" at runtime, templates are usually the better choice.
 Templates complete type dispatch at compile time, with zero runtime overhead.

 An Embedded Perspective — Considerations for any in Resource-Constrained Environments